Rotary International District 5630

 Rotary Club Responsibilities

-- Support the RYLA Representative during the year and hold them accountable for what they are to do
+- Support the RYLA Representative during the year and hold them accountable for what the tasks they are assigned.

 RYLA Representative Responsibilities